District Leaders

 District Leader 67th Assembly District, Part B

-A longtime political activist, John has worked for the Democratic Party on the Upper West Side, Astoria and throughout New Jersey.
-After living in Astoria, Queens for several years John moved to Manhattan with his husband Christopher in 2020.
-He is an active member of the 71st Street block association and serves on the board of the Stonewall Democratic Club of New York City.
+A longtime political activist, John has worked for the Democratic Party on the Upper West Side, Astoria, and throughout New Jersey.
+After living in Astoria, Queens for several years, John moved to Manhattan with his husband, Christopher, in 2020.
+He is an active member of the 71st Street Block Association and serves on the board of the Stonewall Democratic Club.

-As a member of West Side Democrats John has worked to support the campaigns of Assembly Member Linda Rosenthal, Congressman Jerry Nadler, Senator Brad Hoylman-Sigal and Council member Gale Brewer.
+As a member of West Side Democrats, John has worked to support the campaigns of Assemblymember Linda Rosenthal, Rep. Jerry Nadler, Senator Brad Hoylman-Sigal, and Council Member Gale Brewer.
 Professionally, John has worked for multiple local and statewide agencies administering federal grants related to climate resiliency and housing security.

-A native of Trenton, New Jersey, John earned his bachelor’s degree in History and Economics, Magna Cum Laude and Phi Beta Kappa, from Rutgers University-Newark; and, a Masters of Public Administration from the Rutgers School of Public Affairs and Administration.
-John and his husband, Christopher, reside in Lincoln Square with their cat, Elaine Benes.
+A native of Trenton, New Jersey, John earned his Bachelor’s degree in History and Economics (Magna Cum Laude and Phi Beta Kappa), from Rutgers University-Newark and his MPA from the Rutgers School of Public Affairs and Administration.
+John and his husband reside in Lincoln Square with their cat, Elaine Benes.

 Janice Oppenheimer